shu-ying789/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_azure_blob_storage.html.markdown

 * `storage_kind` - (Optional) AccountKind - Specify the kind of your storage account.
 Allowed values are: Storage (general purpose v1), StorageV2 (general purpose v2), BlobStorage, or BlockBlobStorage.
 Type: string (or Expression with resultType string).

-* `storage_kind` - (Optional) The Storage account kind in which to authenticate against the Azure Blob Storage account.

 * `tenant_id` - (Optional) The tenant id or name in which to authenticate against the Azure Blob Storage account.

 ## Attributes Reference